Every business at some point will want to advertise.

 AdWords is a program designed FOR BUSINESSES or called as Advertisers so they can create and control their own ads.
 These are displayed on Google search results (SERP), partner websites with AdSense, or the Google Display network.
 You can opt to pay based on per thousand impressions on your ad (known as CPM) OR per click (more commonly called CPC).

 A popular misconception with AdWords is that your ad will appear #1 on search results.
 That’s NOT true.
 Google displays ads based on its relevance to a user’s query.
-In the above example, we typed in ‘SEO in Los Angeles’ and got several ads related to our search.
-These appeared at the top or the right-hand side.
+In the above example, we typed in ‘SEO Expert’ and got ads related to our search.
+These appeared at the top and the bottom.
 AdWords is great if you want to focus on local SEO or boost brand awareness in your locality.

 AdSense on the other hand, is FOR PUBLISHERS (site owners, bloggers, etc.) who want to make money from their content.
 They must first signup and submit their website to Google for approval.
 After which they will receive a code to display related ads.
 They earn a percentage of what the advertiser pays to Google each time someone clicks an ad on their website.